Introduction to eye health

 5. Almond milk

-The antioxidant property of vitamin E helps to slow the cataract formation by destroying free radicals.
+The antioxidant property of vitamin E helps to slow cataract formation by destroying free radicals.
 Edible oils, fruits, and seeds are major sources of vitamin E. Therefore, you should develop a habit of including these ingredients in your daily diet.

 You May Also Like Understand All About Lazy Eye (Amblyopia) Before It’s Too Late